nivlevyy/UBE_final_project_ublock_enhanced/README.md

 - Dashboard for managing blocked threats

 ## License:
-This project will be licensed under the GPL License.
+This project is licensed under the GPL-3.0 License.
+See **LICENSE** for details.